zacharyy/GraphicsGroupProjects/PA7/README.md

 7	- view Uranus
 8	- view Neptune
 9	- view Pluto
-+	- speed up simulation
+"+"	- speed up simulation
--	- slow down simulation
+"-"	- slow down simulation
 p	- change scale of Solar System

 # Extra Credit
-Live adjustment of simulation was implemented in this project, the =/+ button will increase the simulation speed by a factor of 2 while -/_ will decrease the speed by a factor of 2.
+Live adjustment of simulation speed was implemented in this project, the =/+ key will increase the simulation speed by a factor of 2 while the -/_ key will decrease the speed by a factor of 2.
 The option to go from actual data to scaled view and vise versa was also added and can be done by pressing p.
 Rings were also added on Uranus and Neptune.